Tencent believes Beijing will allow the “metaverse” virtual environment services to operate in China, provided those adhere to domestic laws.

 The Unreal Engine is utilized in successful games such as Bioshock and Mass Effect.
 Tencent owns a 40% share in Epic Games, which operates the engine in the United States.
 Last year, Epic Games was one of the first worldwide tech behemoths to make metaverse development a top priority.
 Epic’s flagship game, Fortnite, considered as one of the market’s leading metaverse initiatives.

-NFSeed is a innovative NFT project
+MonsterFactoryX is a new NFT project

 Apple May Have Changed Its Tone on The Metaverse After All

 A Whole Franchise From Square Enix is Coming to the Metaverse